Fullmeals.

 Step 1: Prepare the Dough

 In a large bowl, combine 250g of chapati flour with 150ml of cold water.
-Mix and knead the ingredients until a soft but not sticky dough forms.
+Mix and the ingredients until a soft but not sticky dough forms.
 The amount of water may vary slightly depending on the flour brand.

 Step 2: Rest the Dough